sanadamakomi/kfltCNV/README.md

 # kfltCNV
-A tool for calling CNV (Copy number variations) by the Kalman Filter
+A tool for calling CNV (Copy number variations) by the Kalman Filter.

 ## Install
 It can be installed from github: